Cat Quest: Development and release

-Cat Quest was developed by The Gentlebros and published by PQube.
+Cat Quest was developed by Singapore-based team The Gentlebros and published by PQube.
 Cat Quest was released for macOS and Windows on 8 August 2017, and 10 August 2017 for iOS.
 It was released for Android on 15 September 2017.
 The Nintendo Switch version was released on 10 November 2017.
 It was also released on the same day for PlayStation 4 in Europe, and on 14 November in North America.
 A physical release for the Nintendo Switch launched in September 2018 for Europe and North America.
 Tesla made Cat Quest available to play via their in-vehicle infotainment systems in the 2020 Holiday update (2020.48.25).

 Reception

 Cat Quest received "generally favorable" reviews from professional critics according to review aggregator website Metacritic.

+Accolades

-Cat Quest was nominated and won the Excellence in Visual Art and Design in the 2nd SEA International Mobile Game Awards 2017.
-It was also nominated for "Mobile Game of the Year" at the 21st Annual D.I.C.E.
+Cat Quest won the awards for "Best Adventure/Role Playing Game" and "Best Art Design" at Intel Level Up 2017.
+The game was nominated and won the Excellence in Visual Art and Design in the 2nd SEA International Mobile Gaming Awards 2017.
+It also received a nomination for "Mobile Game of the Year" at the AIAS' 21st Annual D.I.C.E.
 Awards.